 That’s when he got the bright idea to reuse the ends of the crib that Little Chick had outgrown to build a frame to hold the press.
 We figured it would make good use of drop-sided crib since you’re not supposed to resell those anymore.

-First you purchase a bunch of apple seconds.
+First, you purchase a bunch of apple seconds.

 They don’t have to look pretty – they’re going to be mushed unrecognizable anyway.
 We just cut off the really bad bruises and rotten parts.

 Last year we used our food processor to grind the apples.
-It was a pain because you could only do a few apples before you had to basically taken the whole thing apart in order to empty it and then start over again.
+It was a pain because you could only do a few apples before you had to basically take the whole thing apart in order to empty it and then start over again.
 But it was effective.
-Even with the delays it still goes quickly because you can leave the stems, seeds and cores in the apples.
+Even with the delays it still goes quickly because you can leave the stems, seeds, and cores in the apples.